DanielZambelli/cvr-explorer/README.md

 </p>

 ## Get started
 Request access for "system-til-system-adgang-til-cvr-data" by email to [cvrselvbetjening@erst.dk](mailto:cvrselvbetjening@erst.dk).
-It is free but may take a couple of weeks before receiving your account credentials.
+It is free but may take a couple of weeks before you receive the account.

 ## Authorize
-Access the service by setting environment variable using your account:
+Set the env var to access the service:
 ```
 CVR_KEY=USERNAME:PASSWORD
 ```